ethanstoner/ethanstoner/README.md

 ---

-## <span style="color: #00D4FF;">💼 About Me</span>
+## <span style="color: #00D4FF;">About Me</span>

 I'm a passionate developer focused on building innovative solutions and exploring cutting-edge technologies.
-Currently enrolled in a computer science mentorship program with <span class="highlight">Cisco professionals</span>, where I'm learning to create monetizable projects, process subscriptions, and analyze profitability.
+Currently enrolled in a computer science mentorship program with <span style="color: #00D4FF;">Cisco professionals</span>, where I'm learning to create monetizable projects, process subscriptions, and analyze profitability.
 I focus on passion-driven work with strategic business guidance.

 ---

-## <span style="color: #00D4FF;">⚙️ Automation Philosophy</span>
+## <span style="color: #00D4FF;">Automation Philosophy</span>

 If I have to do something more than once, I'll probably automate it.
 There's something satisfying about turning a boring, repetitive task into a script that just works.
 Plus, it means I can focus on the fun stuff instead of doing the same thing over and over again.